-The City's governmental activities total debt (including capital leases) decreased by \$785,776 (14%) during the current fiscal year due to regularly scheduled principal payments.
-The City's business-type activities total debt (including capital leases) decreased \$153,321 (4%) during the current fiscal year primarily due to regularly scheduled principal payments.
+The City's governmental activities total debt (including capital leases) decreased by \$605,946 (12%) during the current fiscal year due to regularly scheduled principal payments.
+The City's business-type activities total debt (including capital leases) decreased \$160,314 (4%) during the current fiscal year primarily due to regularly scheduled principal payments.

-The City's General Obligation bonds have an AA rating from Standard & Poor's.
-Moody's has the City's bond rating at an A1.
+The City's General Obligation bonds (Series 2009 and 2010) have an AA rating from Standard & Poor's and an A1 rating from Moody's.
+For the City's General Obligation Refunding bonds (Series 2016), the bonds have an AA- rating from Standard & Poor's and an Aa2 rating from Moody's.
 The State limits the amount of general obligation debt that cities can issue to 8% of the assessed value of all taxable property within the City's corporate limits.
 The City is authorized by state statute to exceed the legal debt margin of 8% if citizens of the City approve such additional debt.
-As of June 30, 2016, the City had \$2,880,000 of outstanding general obligations bonds subject to the 8% limit of approximately \$8,119,841 resulting in an unused legal debt margin of approximately \$5,239,841.
+As of June 30, 2017, the City had \$2,785,000 of outstanding general obligations bonds subject to the 8% limit of approximately \$8,850,000 resulting in an unused legal debt margin of approximately \$6,065,000.